wodby/docs/product/billing-payment.md

 ## Overview

-Wodby provides subscriptions on per [connected server](../servers/README.md) basis.
+Wodby provides subscriptions on per [application instance](../apps/instances.md) basis.
 You can find available pricing plans on <a href="https://wodby.com/pricing-plans" target="_blank">our billing page</a>.
 The price specified for 1 month (30 days).

 ## Free Trial